 Choosing Your Wedding Photographer - Wedding Photography Styles Explained

-Picking the style of photography you need at your wedding boils down to three things.
-What style of images you want, how long you want to spend with a photographer on your wedding day, and most importantly of all your own personality luxurious in front of the camera.
+Picking the style of photography you would like at your wedding comes down to three things.
+What kind of images you want, the length of time you want to spend with a photographer on your own wedding day, and most importantly of your own personality and luxury in front of the camera.

-Traditional (or Posed) Wedding Photography
+Traditional (or Posed) Photography

 Reportage Wedding Photography (Wedding Photojournalism)